 |

-Lensless single-shot video and hyperspectral imagingWe’ve extended DiffuserCam to two new dimensions: wavelength and time through compressed sensing.
-Single-shot Hyperspectral: Spectral DiffuserCam combines a spectral filter array and diffuser in order to capture single-shot hyperspectral volumes with 64 spectral bands in a single image with higher resolution than would be possible with a lens-based system (right).
+Lensless single-shot video and hyperspectral imagingBecause DiffuserCam randomly multiplexes input light onto the measurement, we can use compressed sensing to solve underdetermined problems: from a single 2D camera capture, we can recover extra dimensions of information, such as wavelength and time.
+Single-shot Hyperspectral: Spectral DiffuserCam combines a spectral filter array and diffuser in order to capture single-shot hyperspectral volumes with 64 spectral bands in a single image (right).
 Check out the project page for more information.
 Single-shot Video: For time, a diffuser is used to encode different time points by leveraging a camera’s rolling shutter, enabling the recovery of 40 video frames at over 4,500 frames per second from a single image (left).
 N. Antipa, P. Oare, E. Bostan, R Ng, and L. Waller ICCP (2019) |

 |